jiangweiyao/StrainSeeker/README.md

 # StrainSeeker
+Note: This is a forked version of StrainSeeker that is modified to be wrapped into Bioconda

 A bacterial identification program for fast identification of bacterial strains from raw sequencing reads

 Project home page, pre-computed databases, guide tree and WEB TOOL available from http://bioinfo.ut.ee/strainseeker